Hydrodynamic Enhancement of $p$-atic Defect Dynamics

-To investigate the role of backflow in the dynamics of topological defects, we next consider the case of an isolated disclination of strength $s=\pm 1/p,\,\pm 2/p\ldots$ at the origin of an unbounded domain and take $\theta=s\phi+\theta_{0}$, with $\phi=\arctan(y/x)$.
-The constant angle $\theta_{0}$ determines the overall orientation of the defect~\cite{Vromans:2016} and can be set to zero without loss of generality: i.e. $\theta_{0}=0$.
-The order parameter $|\Psi_{p}|$ is assumed uniformly equal to its equilibrium value $|\Psi_{p}^{(0)}|$ outside the core of the defects $-$ i.e. for $|\bm{r}|>a$ with $a\sim\mathcal{O}(\sqrt{-A_{p}/L_{p}})$ the defect core radius $-$ and vanishing inside.
+Both terms describe a departure from the lowest free energy state and, together with the elastic stress $\Se$, can drive backflow (see e.g. Ref.~\cite{Oswald:2005}).
+To investigate the role of backflow in the dynamics of topological defects, we first study isolated disclinations of strength $s=\pm 1/p,\,\pm 2/p\ldots$ at the origin of an unbounded domain and take the phase of the coarse-grained complex order parameter $\theta=s\phi+\theta_{0}$, with $\phi=\arctan(y/x)$.
+The constant angle $\theta_{0}$ determines the overall orientation of the defect~\cite{Vromans:2016} and can be set to zero without loss of generality. $|\Psi_{p}|$ is assumed uniformly equal to its equilibrium value $|\Psi_{p}^{(0)}|$ outside the core of the defects $-$ i.e. for $|\bm{r}|>a$ with $a\sim\mathcal{O}(\sqrt{L_{p}/|A_{p}|})$ the defect core radius $-$ and zero inside it.
 Following Refs.~\cite{Giomi:2013,Giomi:2014}, we assume flow alignment effects to be negligible and compute the stationary solution of Eq.~(\ref{eq:hydrodynamics}a).
-Remarkably, of the three backflow-driving terms entering in the total stress tensor, only one contributes to the flow in the surrounding of a defect $-$ i.e. the second term in Eq.~\eqref{eq:stress_d} $-$ resulting from the interplay between $p-$atic order and flow.
-By contrast, the second term in Eq.~\eqref{eq:stress_d}, originating from the corotational derivative of the order parameter tensor, is proportional to $\nabla^{2}\theta$ when $|\Psi_{p}|={\rm const}$ (see e.g. Ref.~\cite{Giomi:2021b}), thus it vanishes identically in this case.
-The elastic stress, on the other hand, yields the isotropic force density $\nabla\cdot\Se=(ps|\Psi_{p}|)^{2}L_{p}\,\bm{r}/(2|\bm{r}|^{4})$, which, in turn, leads to a local pressure variation $-$ i.e. $P\to P-(ps|\Psi_{p}|)^{2}L_{p}/(2|\bm{r}|^{2})$ $-$ without influencing the flow.
-The backflow sourced by isolated defects, can then be found by convoluting the two-dimensional Oseen-Green tensor~\cite{SI} with the body force $\bm{f}=\nabla\cdot\Sr=c_{p}/|\bm{r}|^{p+1}[\cos(n\phi)\,\bm{e}_{x}+\sin(n\phi)\,\bm{e}_{y}]$, where $c_{p}$ and $n$ are given by
+Interestingly, of the three backflow-driving terms in the total stress tensor, only the first term in Eq.~\eqref{eq:stress_d} contributes to the flow surrounding the defect; the flow alignment stress.
+By contrast, the second term $-$ the antisymmetric stress $-$ which originates from the corotational derivative of the tensor order parameter, is proportional to $\nabla^{2}\theta$ when $|\Psi_{p}|={\rm const}$ (see e.g. Ref.~\cite{Giomi:2021b}), and hence vanishes identically.
+The elastic stress, on the other hand, yields the isotropic force density $\nabla\cdot\Se=(ps|\Psi_{p}|)^{2}L_{p}\,\bm{r}/(2|\bm{r}|^{4})$, which, in turn, leads to a local pressure variation, $P\to P-(ps|\Psi_{p}|)^{2}L_{p}/(2|\bm{r}|^{2})$, without influencing the flow.

-We stress that Eqs.~\eqref{eq:backflow_force} holds for {\em arbitrary} $p$ values, thus also for nematics (i.e. $p=2$), where, despite the hydrodynamics of topological defects having being thoroughly investigated~\cite{toth2003hydrodynamics,kats2002disclination,svenvsek2002hydrodynamics,missaoui2020annihilation,kos2020field}, the origin of defect-induced backflow had, to the best of our knowledge, never been clarified in these terms.

-Eqs.~\eqref{eq:backflow_force} allows one to approximatively compute the velocity field in the surrounding of isolated defects.
-This is given by \begin{widetext}